wp-plugins/genesis-widget-column-classes/readme.txt

 Tested up to: 4.3
 Stable tag: 4.3

-This plugin adds Bootstrap column classes to widgets, built mainly as an extention for the Genesis Framework
+Adds Genesis column classes to widgets.

 == Description ==

 As easy as it gets.
-Add Bootstrap column classes to widgets with a select box, check wether the widget is the first, and save!
+Add column classes to widgets with a select box, check wether the widget is the first, and save!

-I've built this plugin for the Genesis Framework, though it will work with any theme that uses the Bootstrap column classes.
+I've built this plugin for the Genesis Framework, though it will work with any theme that uses the (old) Bootstrap column classes.

 == Installation ==